SansGuidon/bookmarks/README.md

 * [Spotify Library Exporter](https://spotify-library-exporter.herokuapp.com/) - a tool to download your Spotify library as a CSV to be used elsewhere.
 Can also be useful to migrate from Spotify to Apple Music, backup your library to use elsewhere, keep a record offline.
 It doesn't matter! 🎉
 * [PlaylistConverter](http://www.playlist-converter.net/) - Convert your Playlist from multiple Music Services and File Format.
 Works for Spotify too
 * [EPUB to MOBI Converter](https://convertio.co/epub-mobi/) - Convert your epub files to mobi online & free
+* [DigiCert SSL Certificate Checker](https://www.digicert.com/help/) - If you are having a problem with your SSL certificate installation, this diagnostic tool will help you locate the problem and verify your SSL Certificate installation.

 # Gaming :video_game:
 * [BoardGameGeek](https://boardgamegeek.com/) - most complete board game database that holds tons of reviews, images and videos